AngyDev/react-node-chat/README.md

-# react-node-chat
+# React time chat
-An instant chat in React and Nodejs
+A real time chat in React, NodeJS and Socket.io